Stability of Piecewise Deterministic Markovian Metapopulation Processes on Networks: Proofs

 \begin{demprop}[\ref{prop_thm_uni}.\ref{bornitude_thm_uni}] Let us first assume that (\ref{flux_strong}) holds.
 Let $R\geqslant 2$ be an integer such that Assumption \ref{hyp_zone_decr} holds with and set

 In order to verify that Assumption \ref{assump_bound}.\ref{majo_temps_retour_zone_decr} holds, we consider $x\in \R_+^n$ as well as $T\in (0,1]$ and argue as in the proof of Proposition \ref{prop_thm_mult}.\ref{bornitude_thm_mult}.
-On the event we consider, transfers along edges $\kappa_1, \ldots, \kappa_m$ occur before time $T$ and result in the total population of sinks being at least $2(n-m)R+TM$, and transfers along $\gamma$ occur between time $T$ and time $2T$ and result in the population of each sink at time $2T$ being at least $2R$.
-For corresponding paths, $X_{2T}\in S'$, and it is easy to show using the assumptions on $\Theta$ that the probability under $\P_x$ of observing such paths for a fixed $T$ goes to $1$ as $\Vert x \Vert_1$ goes to $+\infty$.
+On the event we consider, transfers along edges $\kappa_1, \ldots, \kappa_m$ occur before time $T$ and result in the total population of sinks being at least $2(n-m)R+TM$, and transfers along $\gamma$ occur between time $T$ and time $2T$ and result in the population of each sink at time $2T$ reaching at least $2R$.
+For corresponding paths, $X(2T)\in S'$, and it is easy to show using the assumptions on $\Theta$ that the probability under $\P_x$ of observing such paths for a fixed $T$ goes to $1$ as $\Vert x \Vert_1$ goes to $+\infty$.
 As a result, $T$ may be taken arbitrarily small in Assumption \ref{assump_bound}.\ref{majo_temps_retour_zone_decr} for any fixed value of $\delta$.
 Assumption \ref{assump_bound}.\ref{effic_phases_descente} will thus be automatically fulfilled for some value of $T$ provided that Assumption \ref{assump_bound}.\ref{mino_temps_depart_zone_decr} holds.
 Showing the latter relies on the observation that as a sink gives up its charge, the temporal intensity of subsequent transfers from this patch is upper bounded.
-Simple calculations then show that the probability for a sink with original population above $2R'$ to have a population lower than $R'$ before time $\frac{R'}{M}$ is lower than some constant in $[0,1)$, which ends our proof. \pe \\ The argument is similar in the irreducible case with (\ref{flux_weak}) except that it is now possible to define $S$ and $S'$ as in the proof of Proposition \ref{prop_thm_mult}.\ref{bornitude_thm_mult}.
-The irreducibility assumption then entails that the process returns to $S'$ arbitrarily fast with a given probability when the total population in the system is high enough, and we may conclude just as before. \end{demprop}
+Simple calculations then show that the probability for a sink with original population above $2R'$ to have a population lower than $R'$ before time $\frac{R'}{M}$ is lower than some constant in $[0,1)$, which ends our proof.\pe

+The argument is similar in the connected case with (\ref{flux_weak}) except that it is now possible to define $S$ and $S'$ as in the proof of Proposition \ref{prop_thm_mult}.\ref{bornitude_thm_mult}.
+The connectivity assumption then entails that the process returns to $S'$ arbitrarily fast with a given probability when the total population in the system is high enough, and we may conclude just as before.\enlargethispage{4mm} \end{demprop}

 \begin{demprop}[\ref{prop_thm_uni}.\ref{petitesse_thm_uni}] Without loss of generality, we may assume that $C$ writes $\{x\in \R_+^n\mid \Vert x \Vert_1\leqslant R\}$ for some $R\in \Z_+^*$.
-Let $T>0$ be such that $\Phi^i(x,T)=0$ for all $i\in V^-$ and all $x\in \R_+^n$ with $\Vert x \Vert_1\leqslant R+1$ and define
+Let $T>0$ be such that $\Phi_i(x,T)=0$ for all $i\in V^-$ and all $x\in \R_+^n$ with $\Vert x \Vert_1\leqslant R+1$ and define

 as the vector of edges made of $R+1$ successive repetitions of each of $\kappa$'s edges. \pe \\ For all $t\in \left[0,\frac{1}{mM(R+1)}\right)^{m(R+1)}\times (T,T+1)$ and all $\xi\in (0,1]^{m(R+1)}$, we may write: